getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 LIMIT 1
 ```

-The total memory usage of this query is the sum of every unique `replay-id` plus _every_ URL stored in the database.
+The total memory usage of this query is the sum of every unique `replay-id` plus _every_ url stored in the database.
 We absolutely can not hold this in memory.
-But we need to return the URLs.
-So, how do we resolve this?
+But we need to return the aggregated urls for that `replay-id`.
+How do we resolve this?

 For every request made by a user to the Replay's service we can make two queries to the database.
 The first query is a preflight.
 It returns a set of `replay-ids` after all search and sort conditions are applied.
 The second query is a data query.
 It fetches all the data needed to satisfy the user's request using the `replay-ids` returned by the preflight.